airtower-luna/hello-ghcr/README.md

   runs regularly for the `beta` and `latest` tags in the [`scan_images.yaml`](.github/workflows/scan_images.yaml) workflow.

 * If the image should be tagged, do that and push to GHCR.
-Authentication uses a PAT.

 If you run the resulting image it'll meow at you, you can even give a number of meows on the command line! :smiley_cat: